Demolition

 - Remove or flatten staples in floor

-- Check corners for remining drywall, plaster, flooring, nails, etc.
+- Check corners for remaining drywall, plaster, flooring, nails, etc

-- If drywall is being saved, square off half on studs/joists
+- If drywall is being saved, square off half on studs or joists

 - Take all trash to dumpster